 The Agreement at ¶9 reinforces Dylan's absolute "right to assign, transfer, sell or otherwise dispose of the Compositions and all copyrights ... subject, however, to the payment of compensation to Employee as herein provided" (emphasis added).
-Levy's compensation rights are defined and expressly limited by the terms of the Agreement, which states in ¶6 that "Employee shall not be entitled to receive any compensation or remuneration other than as in this Agreement specifically provided" (emphasis added).
-Levy's right to "compensation" related to the Compositions is described in ¶7, and ¶7(a) defines that compensation as consisting of:
+Levy's compensation rights are defined and expressly limited by the terms of the Agreement, which states in ¶6 that this Agreement specifically provided" (emphasis added).
+Levy's right to "compensation" related to the Compositions is described in $\P7$, and $\P7(a)$ defines that compensation as consisting of: